reshmaanil144/Medicare-Part-D-Analysis/README.md

 # Project Background

-Medicare Part D serves over 48 million Americans with annual prescription drug spending exceeding $100 billion, yet just 10 drugs account for over 30% of total program costs.
-Health insurance companies managing these plans possess vast prescription data but often lack analytical frameworks to identify specific cost optimization opportunities.
+Medicare Part D provides prescription drug coverage to over 48 million Americans.
+To promote transparency and support research, the Centers for Medicare & Medicaid Services (CMS) publishes the Part D Prescribers Dataset, which contains detailed information on prescription drug events (PDEs) submitted by providers enrolled in Medicare Part D.

-This project demonstrates a systematic data-driven methodology using Medicare Part D public data as a representative sample of **1 million prescription records** to uncover utilization management failures and quantify potential savings.
-The analysis showcases approaches for detecting cost concentration patterns, price differentials, and prescribing behaviors that drive unnecessary spending - insights companies can replicate with proprietary data to achieve significant cost reductions.
+This project uses the 2023 public dataset, which includes **1 million prescription records** as a representative sample.
+The analysis demonstrates a systematic, data driven methodology to uncover utilization management gaps and identify potential savings.
+Approaches such as detecting cost concentration patterns, pricing variations, and prescribing behavior are showcased, methods that insurers can replicate using internal claims data to support cost containment efforts.

 Insights and recommendations are provided on the following key areas: